ga-dc/wdi5/w07/d03/js_this/README.md

 ## Lab (Pair)

-Pair with a partner and review each of the following examples in order.
+Pair with a partner and follow the instructions in [`this.html`](./this.html).
 Your goal in this assignment is to read and understand the code examples presented.
 Take time to contemplate the execution flow, and note any questions you have for discussion.

-For each example, you will edit `./this.html` to include the appropriate script from `./js/`.
-Review the script for instructions before you refresh your browser window.
 Many of these scripts use the special `debugger` keyword to stop JS execution and open your console.
 Use this opportunity to inspect your environment (perhaps by looking at `this`?) and then [continue](https://developer.chrome.com/devtools/docs/javascript-debugging).

-- `object_literal.js` - 'this' in an object literal.
-- `global_function.js` - 'this' in a global function.
-- `event_handler_broken.js` - Broken button event handler.
-- `event_handler_fixed.js` - Fixed button event handler.
-- `inner_function_bad.js` - Broken inner function.
-- `inner_function_fixed.js` - Fixed inner function.
-- `reassign_method_bad.js` - Changing the runtime context of a method to the global object.
-- `reassign_method_fixed.js` - Changing the runtime context of a method with the javscript _bind_ function.

 ## Additional Resources